 The prediction is that the growth of the population of the world will grow to 10 billion by 2050 (it is now approximately 7.3 billion).
 Coupling the fact that our children will be living in a world that will seem smaller.
 Population growth affects a host of global issues including pollution, disease management, and depletion of energy, food, and water resources.
 Added to this list are political conflicts and social problems.
 Neighboring people across the globe will seem closer because of shared problems and international concerns.
 For students to participate effectively in this changing world, they must better understand it.
 The 21st century individual sells to the world, buys from the world, and works for international companies.
-In addition, they will compete with people from other countries, manage employees from other cultures, collaborate with people all over the world, and solve global problems.
+In addition, they will compete with people from other countries, manage employees from other cultures using a new payment software just like this easy to use pay stub generator, collaborate with people all over the world, and solve global problems.

 At Oak Hill Academy in Monmouth County, New Jersey, we have recognized the need for this understanding and have provided our students with an understanding of global program connectedness for over 30 years.
 We believe instruction must start early and address a wide-range of topics that people from all lands share.
 The best elementary school curriculum’s include in-depth knowledge and understanding of worldly issues, an appreciation of and ability to learn and work with people from diverse linguistic and cultural backgrounds, proficiency in foreign language, and skills to function productively in our interdependent world society.
 These issues are met in all phases of the Oak Hill curriculum including math and science.